ruchirshetye/aws-cloudformation-ecs-poc-simple/README.md

 1. Visit [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home).
     1. Make sure correct AWS region is selected.
 1. Wait until "senzing-poc" status is `CREATE_COMPLETE`.
+    1. Senzing formation takes about 15 minutes to fully deploy.
     1. May have to hit the refresh button a few times to get updated information.
 1. Click on "senzing-poc" stack
 1. Click on "Outputs" tab